elotroalex/chiens/_texts/translation.md

 - get'im! get'im! they utter their terrible cries
 - full on bite of mastiff of mastiff of mastiff
 - torches lit under the forest vaults.
 It's over, everything is over.
-- {:.i2} No point in filing a claim; justice is over.
+- {:.i2} No point in filing a claim; their justice has been served.
-- Look, they tore it to shreds.
-To shreds, like a wild pig.
+- Look, they tore him to pieces.
+To pieces, like a wild pig.

 ---